fwew/fwew/README.md

 /exit      exit/quit the program (aliases /quit /q /wc)
 ```

-Note that as of fwew version 3.0.0-dev, Tab-completion is possible by typing a command partially then pressing tab to complete it, and additionally pressing tab as nessary to complete the command you are looking for.
+Note that as of fwew version 3.0.0-dev, Tab-completion is possible by typing a command partially then pressing tab to complete it, and additionally pressing tab as necessary to complete the command you are looking for.

 Note also that as of 3.0.0-dev, history is recorded each time you enter a command.
 Use the up and down arrows to cycle
 through your history and reuse a previous command or modify a previous command before running again.